oanguenot/webrtcmetrics/README.md

   uid: 'jdoe@mycorp.com',     // Optional.
 User Id
   ticket: true,               // Optional.
 Generate a ticket at the end of the call or not.
   record: true,               // Optional.
 Record reports in the ticket or not.
-  passthrough: { "inbound-rtp": ["audioLevel"] }   // Optional.
-Get any properties from the reports });
+  passthrough: { "inbound-rtp": ["audioLevel"] },   // Optional.
+Get any properties from the reports
+  disablePeerConnectionEvents: true // Optional.
+Disable the peer connection events });
 ```